YJAJ/YJAJ.github.io/blog/_posts/2018-11-09-notes-on-alexnet.markdown

 More information about the activation function is in this video [Lecture 6 (4:46 min)](https://www.youtube.com/watch?v=wEoyxE0GP2M&list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv&index=6) or you can read through this [blog](https://towardsdatascience.com/activation-functions-neural-networks-1cbd9f8d91d6) as well.
 They compared different activation functions and identified strengths and weaknesses.

 ### 2. Local Response Normalisation
-Though ReLU does not require normalisation as long as training samples provides a positive input, the following expression of local response normalisation helped authors to reduce their top-5 error rate by 1.2%.
+Though ReLU does not require normalisation as long as training samples provides a positive input, the following expression of local response normalisation helped the authors to reduce their top-5 error rate by 1.2%.

 ![Local Response Normalisation expression](https://image.slidesharecdn.com/alexnet1-180319134337/95/alexnetimagenet-classification-with-deep-convolutional-neural-networks-11-638.jpg?cb=1521467270)